DST to launch programme to scale up start-ups: Secy | Headlines

 The DST established more incubators in the last six years than in the previous 60 years, he said.
 “Today, we support 150 technology business incubators across the country -- many of them in universities, IITs.
 There are around 4,000 start-ups in these incubators.
 We want to scale them up,” he said.

-Sharma added that in the coming months, the DST would be launching a new programme and it will be a highly distributed innovation system.
+Sharma added that in the coming months, the DST would launch a new programme and it will be a highly distributed innovation system.
 The DST plans to scale it up five times the current number in the next five years, the secretary said.

 - READ MORE ON: